archievawser/archievawser/README.md

 ### I'm Archie Vawser,
-a first-year Computer Science student at the University of Adelaide going into the gaming industry.
+a first-year Computer Science student at the University of Adelaide.

 ---